eurostat/Nuts2json/README.md

 ## Technical details

-These files are produced from the NUTS SHP files provided on [Eurostat-GISCO website](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
+These files are produced from the NUTS geodata provided on [Eurostat-GISCO website](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
 The input files are in the [shp folder](/src/resources/shp).

-These input files are transformed using [GDAL](http://www.gdal.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki).
-The transformation process is automated in a Python script, which is also shared in the [/src/py/ folder](/src/py/).
-This process has 4 successive steps:
+They are transformed using [GDAL](http://www.gdal.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki) programs.
+The transformation process is automated in a Python script, which is also available in the [/src/py/ folder](/src/py/).
+This process has 4 steps:
 1. *filterRenameDecompose*: Prepare input data: filter, rename attributes and decompose by NUTS level.
 2. *reprojectClipGeojson*: Clip, reproject and convert as GeoJSON.
 3. *topogeojson*: Make TopoJSON file from GeoJSON files, simplify them with [TopoJSON Simplify](https://github.com/topojson/topojson-simplify/) program, and finally produce GeoJSON from TopoJSON.